Skip to main content

 Yes.
 Upload each image separately, compress it, and download.
 For batch compression of many images, use the Batch Image Compress tool.

-Your files are private
+Your files are handled responsibly

 Related Tools